TransferWare/dbug/README.md

 DBUG itself consists of:
 - the library (-ldbug)
-- reporting tool dbugrpt
+- the reporting tool dbugrpt
-- the header dbug.h
+- the C header dbug.h
 - a Perl module pdbug.pm

 ## INSTALL FROM SOURCE